-As I have written before, the psychological state in which tongues-speaking occurs is usually pleasant.
-It is liberating to get rid of some of their inhibitions.
-It is encouraging to put oneself in a very responsive state, ready to respond to God working in their lives.
+The psychological state in which tongues-speaking occurs is usually pleasant.
+It is liberating to get rid of some inhibitions.
+It is encouraging to put oneself in a responsive state, ready to respond to God working in our lives.
 Tongues-speaking is not the only way to do this, but it is one way, and it encourages people in their walk with the Lord.

 We do not need to seek the gift of tongues.
 We need to seek God, and let him decide which gift is best for us.
-Paul says we should seek the "more excellent way"— love (1 Cor.
-12:31 and chapter 13)— or the gift of prophecy, which is speaking words of encouragement, comfort and edification (1 Cor.
-14:1-4).
+Paul says we should seek the “more excellent way” – love (1 Corinthians 12:31 and chapter 13) – or the gift of prophecy, which is speaking words of encouragement, comfort and edification (1 Corinthians 14:1-4).

 Without love, we are spiritually worthless, no matter what tongues we speak.
 It reminds me of the story of one person who attended a Pentecostal church for several years and became a lay leader in one of the ministries.
 Eventually it was learned that this leader had never spoken in tongues, and people were shocked that the leader was “deficient” in the Christian experience!
 Yet the person drew a different conclusion from the situation: speaking in tongues made no discernible difference in the way a person lives.
 Even after years of being around a person, others simply could not know whether the person had ever spoken in tongues.

-My friend Jack Hayford says he speaks in tongues in his prayers every day.
+Jack Hayford says he speaks in tongues in his prayers every day.
 That does not impress me, nor does he expect it to.
 That is not its purpose.
 Tongues is not a show of spirituality.
-It is to edify the self, not to impress others (v.
-4).
-If it edifies the self, that's wonderful.
-If it is done to impress others, it's being used in a wrong way, a carnal way.
-Paul said he spoke in tongues a lot (v.
-18).
-He knew what it meant to pray in words he did not understand (v.
-14).
+It is to edify the self, not to impress others (verse 4).
+If it edifies the self, that’s wonderful.
+If it is done to impress others, it’s being used in a wrong way, a carnal way.
+Paul said he spoke in tongues a lot (verse 18).
+He knew what it meant to pray in words he did not understand (verse 14).
 But he also knew that this was not proof of spiritual greatness.

 I don’t care how often Jack speaks in tongues.
 What I care about is the way he lives the rest of his time.
 Does he live and function in love?
 Does he use his other gifts to edify the body of Christ?
 Does he walk humbly and give all glory to God?
 I think he sets a good example in all these areas.
 His tongues-speaking neither adds to nor takes away from his character as a Christian.